binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

    * There are many ways for an attacker to get at your data illegally, and again, that does not exclude insiders, as we discuss throughout this chapter.
 Just as if your data was discovered in your own in-house network, if you fail to take the precautions discussed throughout this chapter, especially around least privilege, then, as in the [attack on Code Spaces](#cloud-identify-risks-violations-of-least-privilege) we discussed in the Violations of Least Privilege subsection, you may be equally open to exploitation
    * In many cases you will not know if your data has been released to authorities, we discussed this in the [Giving up Secrets](#cloud-identify-risks-cloud-service-provider-vs-in-house-giving-up-secrets) countermeasures subsection
-   * Defence in depth, tells us, just as we discussed in the Web Applications chapter under Data-store Compromise, that we need to [encrypt our data at rest](#web-applications-countermeasures-data-store-compromise), and in transit (as discussed in VPS, Network and Web Application chapters) at a minimum.
+   * Defence in depth, tells us (as we discussed in the Web Applications chapter under Data-store Compromise), that we need to [encrypt our data at rest](#web-applications-countermeasures-data-store-compromise), and in transit (as discussed in VPS, Network and Web Application chapters) at a minimum.
 With this taken care of, when our data does fall into the hands of those we do not want to have it, it will be of little to no use to them in its encrypted form
      * **At rest**: For starters, do not neglect what is discussed in the Web Applications chapter around protecting sensitive information at the application level (in code that is).
 AWS for example provides [EC2 Instance Store Encryption](https://aws.amazon.com/blogs/security/how-to-protect-data-at-rest-with-amazon-ec2-instance-store-encryption/), which provides disk and file system encryption, encryption for EBS volumes, S3 buckets, and RDS.
 AWS also provides Elastic File System [(EFS)encryption](https://aws.amazon.com/about-aws/whats-new/2017/08/amazon-efs-now-supports-encryption-of-data-at-rest/).
 As usual, it is your responsibility to use these offerings
      * **In transit**: Most decent CSPs will provide options for TLS, and you should also be leveraging TLS in your applications
      * **In use**: This is still an area of research, some progress is being made though.
-[Ben Humphreys spoke](https://2016.chcon.nz/talks.html#1245) about this at CHCon, one of the conferences I co-founded in New Zealand
+[Ben Humphreys spoke](https://2016.chcon.nz/talks.html#1245) about this at New Zealand's hacker conference in Christchurch CHCon.
+A conference I helped co-found here in my home town

 8. What is your Service Level Agreement (SLA) for uptime?